Handling bosses well may work for some time, but one may end up as one of them. A bad boss may be a lot to swallow.

-There are many leader styles.
+Now, there are many leader styles.
 The three most commonly referred to are democratic, authoritarian, and laissez-faire leadership.
-A leader and his group form a network.
 The leader is usually the most influential person in a group.

 SRF maternalism at play

-A little look at how Self-Realization Fellowship (SRF) is organised, shows it has paternalism at its core (maternalism is found too), and there is monastic-bureaucratic managing of members: There is at best only secondary participative management when it comes to dispensing kriya yoga methods, regulating the amount of kriyas to be performed by each member.
-The core control is paternalistic.
+Self-Realization Fellowship (SRF) has paternalism roots (maternalism is found too).
+There is monastic-bureaucratic managing of members.
 SRF has a long way to go before it fulfils all the possibilities of a paternalistic web, though.

 The sociologist Thomas Robbins divides cults into: